-The main objectives of the Committee are to establish and maintain formal and transparent procedures for developing policy on executive remuneration to deliver the Company's strategy and value for shareholders; to agree, monitor and report on the remuneration of Executive Directors and senior executives; and to review wider workforce remuneration and other policies in line with the 2018 Corporate Governance Code.
+The objective of the Remuneration Committee is to establish and maintain formal and transparent procedures for developing our policy on executive remuneration; to set, monitor and report on the remuneration packages of individual Directors and Senior Management; and to review wider workforce remuneration and other policies in accordance with the 2018 UK Corporate Governance Code.

-- Determine the remuneration arrangements for the incoming Chief Executive
+- Approved the remuneration arrangements for Jennie Daly on appointment as Chief Executive

-- Ensure there is an effective induction process for the new Remuneration Committee Chair
+- Ensured a smooth succession and induction process for the Committee Chair

-A key part of the Remuneration Committee's role is to ensure that the remuneration of Executive Directors and senior management is aligned to the Company's strategic objectives.
-It is, of course, key that the Company is able to attract and retain leaders who are focused and also appropriately incentivised to deliver the Company's strategic objectives within a framework which is aligned with the long term interests of the Company's shareholders.
+A key part of the Remuneration Committee's role is to ensure that the remuneration of Executive Directors and Senior Management is aligned to the Company's strategic objectives.
+It is, key that the Company is able to attract and retain leaders who are focused and also appropriately incentivised to deliver the Company's strategic objectives, within a framework that is aligned with the long term interests of the Company's shareholders.

-The above requirements ensure that a significant percentage of the overall remuneration package of Executive Directors and senior management is subject to performance.
-With all packages for Executive Directors substantially geared towards meeting challenging targets set under the EIS and PSP, the Committee believes that the pay and benefits of its Executive Directors and senior management adequately balance reward and risk.
+The above requirements ensure that a significant percentage of the overall remuneration package of our Executive Directors and Senior Management is subject to performance and delivered in shares which must be held long term.
+With all packages for our Executive Directors substantially geared towards meeting challenging targets set under the EIS and PSP, the Committee believes that the pay and benefits of its Executive Directors and Senior Management adequately balance reward and risk.

-In line with best practice, the Committee ensures that the incentive structure for Executive Directors and senior management will not raise environmental, social or governance (ESG) risks by inadvertently motivating irresponsible behaviour.
+In line with best practice, the Committee structures incentives for Executive Directors and Senior Management in a way that ensures they will not raise ESG risks by inadvertently motivating irresponsible behaviour.
 More generally, the Committee under its Terms of Reference may, where it considers appropriate, take ESG matters into account when considering the overall remuneration structure and as part of its overall discretion.